inet-framework/inet/doc/src/developers-guide/ch-ethernet.rst

 transmitting station transmits a jam signal.
 Jam signals are represented by a :msg:`EtherJam` message.
 The jam message contains the tree identifier of the frame whose transmission is aborted.
-When the :ned:`EtherMac` receives a jam signal, it knows that the corresponding transmission ended in jamming and have been aborted.
+When the :ned:`EthernetCsmaMac` receives a jam signal, it knows that the corresponding transmission ended in jamming and have been aborted.
 Thus when it receives as many jams as collided frames, it can be sure that the channel is free again.
 (Receiving a jam message marks the beginning of